RoyTheunissen/FMOD-Syntax/README.md

 If you use an older version of Unity and are running into trouble, feel free to reach out and I'll see what I can do.

-## Migrating from the original FMOD-Syntax package to Audio-Syntax

-More info on that can be found [here](https://github.com/RoyTheunissen/FMOD-Syntax/wiki/FMOD-Syntax#migrating-from-the-original-fmod-syntax-package-to-audio-syntax).

 ## Known Issues
 - There is a setup for automatically regenerating the code when the FMOD banks update, but this would require you to modify the FMOD Unity plugin so that feature is currently disabled.